autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

 ### Robustness

-- Check if the trajectory before EB, after EB, or after MPT is not robust
+- Check if the trajectory before or after MPT is not robust
-  - if the trajectory before EB is not robust
+  - if the trajectory before MPT is not robust
-  - if the trajectory after EB is not robust
   - if the trajectory after MPT is not robust
     - make `mpt.weight.steer_input_weight` or `mpt.weight.steer_rate_weight` larger, which are stability of steering wheel along the trajectory.

 ### Other options

-- `option.enable_skip_optimization` skips EB and MPT optimization.
+- `option.enable_skip_optimization` skips MPT optimization.
-- `option.enable_smoothing` enables EB which is smoothing the trajectory for MPT.
-  - EB is not required if the reference path for MPT is smooth enough and does not change its shape suddenly
 - `option.enable_calculation_time_info` enables showing each calculation time for functions and total calculation time on the terminal.
 - `option.enable_outside_drivable_area_stop` enables stopping just before the generated trajectory point will be outside the drivable area.